 With Debt Management Plans becoming widely accepted many borrowers saw the advantage of dealing direct with the lenders themselves in order to find the same amicable agreement but that may help them avoid a Court Order or a mark on their credit report.
 However, not many people have the confidence or desire to deal with the lenders direct so Debt Management Companies stepped in to do the job for them.

 Free or Fee?

 In effect, there are two types of Debt Management Company — those who charge a fee for the service and those who don’t.
 There are many companies who will promote a free service but which isn’t necessarily the case.
-A common way to hide the fees is to add a percentage ‘handling’ or ‘processing’ charge for receiving payments from you and making the payments to your creditors, this is generally around 15%.Get debt help today
+A common way to hide the fees is to add a percentage ‘handling’ or ‘processing’ charge for receiving payments from you and making the payments to your creditors, this is generally around 15%.Write off up to 81% of your debts

 The main free options are charitable agencies set up in order to help you consider the best way for you to handle your own debt issues.

 Each of these offer one-to-one advice in managing your finance and ways to control any money issues that may have become out of control.
 The problem with these charities is that there are so many new applicants appealing for help each day that they simply can’t keep up with demand and the backlogs for interviews are too long to be able to offer the help as and when it is actually needed.

 Fee-charging debt management companies